computational-linguistics-class/computational-linguistics-class.github.io/homework/ner/ner.md

 ## Baselines

 The version we have given you gets about 49% F1 right out of the box.
 We made some very simple modifications, and got it to 60%.
-This is a generous baseline that any thoughtful model should be able to beat.
+The threshold we ask you to beat is 68%, with partial credit available.
 The state of the art on the Spanish dataset is about 88%.
 If you manage to beat that, then look for conference deadlines and start writing, because you can publish it.

-In order to earn an A, demonstrate that you have thought about the problem carefully, and come up with solutions beyond what was strictly required.
+In order to earn full marks on this assignment, demonstrate that you have thought about the problem carefully, and come up with solutions beyond what was strictly required.
+This is a very open-ended homework and we hope you take advantage of that to get out of your comfort zone and experiment.

 ## Report